The Pier Falls is a disaster short story by English author Mark Haddon. - AsNotedIn

 20 July 1970, the end of the afternoon.
-A cool breeze off the Channel, a mackerel sky overhead and, far out, a column of sunlight falling onto a trawler as if God had picked it out for some kinf of blessing.
+A cool breeze off the Channel, a mackerel sky overhead and, far out, a column of sunlight falling onto a trawler as if God had picked it out for some kind of blessing.
 The upper storeys of the Regency buildings along the front sit above a gaudy rank of coffee houses and fish bars and knick-knack shops with striped awnings selling 99s and dried seahorses in cellophane envelopes.

-Mark Haddon, Wodwo
+Mark Haddon, The Pier Falls

 Y/M/D | Association | Description | Place | Locale | Food | Event | |